Shotbow/fudawiki-files/hanafuda/video-games/palm/koi-koi.md

 - Sake cup as junk card

 ## Gameplay
 - The initial match card can be chosen from either your hand or the field, and following matches from the opposite.
-This is unique as most (all?) other games have you pick the first match only from the field.
+This is unique as most (all?) other games have you pick the first match only from your hand.

 ## Compatibility
 - Only works on certain Palm devices (monochrome screen?)